 One of the last things you want to find in your home (or office) is rodent droppings or urine.
-Cleaning this type of animal waste isn’t the same as cleaning up after one of your pets, because certain rodents (including deer mice) can be carriers of the Hanta virus, which is dangerous to humans.
+Cleaning this type of animal waste isn’t the same as cleaning up after one of your pets, because certain rodents (including deer mice) can be carriers of hantaviruses, which are dangerous to humans.
 Exposure to infected mouse or rat droppings, through either the skin or the lungs, can pose a serious health risk.

-The best rodent pest control action you can take when you find rodent waste is to call a Seattle rodent control company.
+The best rodent pest control action you can take when you find rodent waste is to call in the rodent control experts.
 Here’s a look at what else you should do – and NOT do – if you discover rodent droppings:

 - Wear protective gear, including rubber gloves, safety goggles and a dust mask when handling anything the rodent waste may have touched.